 Frequently Asked Questions

-What if my partner refuses to disclose their full financial picture?
 This is a meaningful conversation to have before merging finances or moving in together, not after.
 Some hesitation around full transparency can be normal early on, but an ongoing refusal to discuss income, debt, or spending honestly is worth addressing directly — financial transparency tends to be a strong predictor of how a couple navigates money long-term.

-Should we combine all our finances once we’re engaged or married?
 There’s no universal right timeline — some couples merge everything at marriage, others maintain separate accounts indefinitely even after decades together.
 What matters most is that both partners genuinely agree on the structure, rather than one partner feeling pressured into a system they’re not comfortable with.

-How do we handle it if one partner makes significantly more and wants to pay for everything?
 This works for some couples, but it’s worth discussing the underlying dynamics it creates — some partners feel uncomfortable not contributing proportionally even if their partner is genuinely fine with it.
 A reasonable middle ground many couples land on is the lower earner contributing what feels meaningful to them, even if it’s not numerically equal, so both partners feel like genuine participants in the shared financial life.

-What if we disagree on how much to save versus spend together?
 This is extremely common and usually reflects different underlying relationships with risk and security, not one partner being “wrong.”
 A useful starting point is agreeing on shared non-negotiables (an emergency fund, minimum savings rate) while allowing some individual flexibility in personal spending — full alignment on every financial value isn’t necessary for a healthy shared system.

 Leave a Reply